Settlement Agreement Solicitors | Myerson Employment

 Contact Our Employment Solicitors

-• City centre standards of employment law advice and service levels due to our policy of recruiting only the best specialist employment solicitors from leading firms.
+• City-level expertise with a personal touch – We maintain city-centre standards of employment law advice and service, due to our policy of recruiting only the best specialist employment solicitors.

-• A partner-led service and a genuinely accessible team of experienced employment law solicitors due to our size, structure, and unique culture.
+• A partner-led service and accessibility You get a partner-led service and a genuinely accessible team of experienced solicitors, thanks to our firm’s size, structure, and unique culture.

 Testimonials